British sitcom: Absolutely Fabulous

-Written by Jennifer Saunders and starring herself and Joanna Lumley, with Julia Sawalha and June Whitfield in supporting roles, Absolutely Fabulous (1992–1995) was based on the French and Saunders sketch "Modern Mother and Daughter".
+Written by Jennifer Saunders and starring herself and Joanna Lumley, with Julia Sawalha and June Whitfield in supporting roles, Absolutely Fabulous (1992–2012) was based on the French and Saunders sketch "Modern Mother and Daughter".
 It ran for 39 episodes with the first three series airing on BBC, followed a two-part special finale entitled The Last Shout in 1996.
 Saunders played Edina Monsoon, a heavy-drinking, drug-abusing PR agent who spends her time in a desperate attempt to stay young and "hip", and Lumley played fashion magazine director Patsy Stone, whose drug abuse and alcohol consumption far eclipsed Edina's.
 It returned for two more series and two one-hour specials from 2001 to 2004.
 In 1997, the pilot episode, "Fashion", was ranked #47 on TV Guides "100 Greatest Episodes of All-Time" list.
 A scene from the show was included in the TV's 100 Greatest Moments programme broadcast by Channel 4 in 1999.
 In 2000, the show was ranked 17th in the greatest British television show of all time by the BFI.
 In 2004 and 2007, the show was ranked 24th and 29th on TV Guides "Top Cult Shows Ever" list.
 In 2019, the series ranked 9th in Radio Times' top 20 British sitcoms.
 The series has a 96% rating on Rotten Tomatoes, and Absolutely Fabulous: The Movie, was released in 2016.

 If You See God, Tell Him

-The BBC1 mini-series of If You See God, Tell Him (1993), broadcast in four 45-minute episodes written by Andrew Marshall and David Renwick, stars Richard Briers, Adrian Edmondson, Imelda Staunton and Martin Clunes.
+The BBC1 mini-series of If You See God, Tell Him (1993), broadcast in four 45-minute episodes written by Andrew Marshall and David Renwick, stars Richard Briers (The Good Life), Adrian Edmondson, Imelda Staunton and Martin Clunes.
 The humour concerns a man who bumps his head and starts believing he must do everything adverts tell him, with catastrophic results.
 The Independent wrote: "It's not really a disaster but there's something decidedly uneven underfoot here, a feeling that this is the working model for a new type of comedy rather than the finished product. [...] while it's sustained with considerable energy by the actors and direction you have to doubt whether it really stands up for one episode, let alone four."
 Conversely, a retrospective review in The Guardian highlighted the series as "a gem from an era when the BBC took its black comedy seriously", praising both its dark content and humour, "a Richard Briers sitcom that's the opposite of The Good Life."
 The series was only broadcast once and never repeated; according to The Guardian, this was "possibly because it was too much of a leap for fans of The Good Life, but it has grown in cult status over the years."